buildbuddy-io/buildbuddy/docs/rbe-platforms.md

 Checkout our [RBE with Firecracker MicroVMs](./rbe-microvms) doc for example usages.

 - `init-dockerd`: Whether to start the `dockerd` process inside Firecracker MicroVM.
 Available options are `true` and `false` (default).
-- `enable-dockerd-tcp`: Whether to expose `dockerd` host via TCP connection in additional to the default Unix Domain Socket.
+- `enable-dockerd-tcp`: Whether to expose `dockerd` host via TCP connection in addition to the default Unix Domain Socket.
 Available options are `true` and `false` (default).